 Men and Guilt

 Men, on the other hand, grow up with a different set of expectations.
 "Men learn to build self-esteem through their accomplishments," Bauman says.
-So a man who doesn't become the athlete or the scholar that he, or his parents, expected him to be is often plagued by guilt.
+So a man who doesn't become the athlete or the scholar that they, or their parents, expected them to be is often plagued by guilt.
 That's particularly true for children who, even as adults, live to please their parents.

 "I have patients who are students in college and want to major in x, y, or z but tell me, 'My father is a doctor and wants me to follow in his footsteps," says Kiki Weingarten, executive director of DailyLifeConsulting.com.

 Parenthood also opens up opportunities for guilt.
 "It's not just working parents; it's parents across the board.
 I think they feel like they should be doing more.
-They're looking over their shoulders at their neighbors, thinking they're doing more," says Naomi Drew, a New Jersey-based parentingparenting expert and author.
+They're looking over their shoulders at their neighbors, thinking they're doing more," says Naomi Drew, a New Jersey-basedexpert and author.